marchaefner/jedit-CoffeeScriptSideKick/README.md

-# CoffeeScript Sidekick Plugin for jEdit
+# CoffeeScript SideKick Plugin for jEdit

 This [jEdit][] plugin provides a simple SideKick parser for the [CoffeeScript][] language.